 The economy added just enough jobs last month to ease fears of a new recession.
-But hiring is still too weak to bring down unemployment, which has been stuck at about 9 percent for more than two years.
+But hiring is still too weak to bring down unemployment, which has been stuck around 9 percent for more than two years.

-Even counting those workers, the job gains weren’t enough to get the economy going.
+Even setting aside that technicality, the job gains weren’t enough to get the economy out of its soft patch.
 It takes about 125,000 jobs a month just to keep up with population growth.
 For September, the unemployment rate stayed stuck at 9.1 percent.

 “Well, the sky is not falling just yet,” Joel Naroff, chief economist at Naroff Economic Advisors, said in a note to clients.
 But there was nothing great about the report, he added.
 “It’s incredible how low our sights have been set.”